Mohamed0071/link-scrape/README.md

 sudo apt install curl git jq perl python3 python3-selenium
 ```

-And then also install pup using your aur helper of choice (if on arch) or by building it from source.
+And then also install pup using your aur helper of choice (if on arch) or by building it from source https://github.com/ericchiang/pup.

 Clone the repository:
 ```bash